babylon-runtime/babylon-runtime.github.io/_pages/first-steps/json.md

 }]
 ```

-You will find on this doc' a bad pratice but pratical: comments inside JSON files, which are in theory not allowed!
+You will find on this doc' a bad practice but pratical: comments inside JSON files, which are in theory not allowed!

 But leaving a comment inside in your work could be very helpful, so let's close our eyes about that...